Giving Up On Life? It Could Be A Sign You Need Help

 Content warning: This article contains mention of suicidal thoughts and ideation.
 If you or a loved one is experiencing suicidal thoughts, reach out for help immediately.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255 and is available 24/7.
 You can also visit their website for information and resources.

 Sometimes, life presents us with challenges that are incredibly hard.
 You may feel worn down and unable to cope.
-You may feel so low that you’ve thought about giving up.
+You may feel so low that you’ve thought about giving up on life.
 It’s important to remember that you're not alone in these feelings.
-Many people before you have struggled with feelings of giving up, and they have emerged more resilient and fulfilled, with the help of certain resources.
+Many people before you have struggled with feelings of giving up, and they have emerged more resilient, fulfilled, and truly want to live with the help of certain resources.

-When you're feeling bogged down by the struggles you're experiencing in life, it's natural to throw your hands up and want to give up.
+When you're feeling bogged down by the struggles you're experiencing in life, it's natural to throw your hands up and feel like giving up on life.
 It can be exhausting to try so hard to navigate the complexities of life.
-You may be going through depression, or perhaps you’re grieving the loss of a family member.
-You might be struggling with the pain of separation or divorce.
+You may have negative thoughts, depressive symptoms, or even suicidal ideation.
+Perhaps you’re grieving the loss of a family member, or you might be struggling with the pain of relationship issues, separation, or divorce.
 Many things happen to us in our lives that cause us distress.
 It's hard to remember at these times that life can also bring us joy.
 You might not be able to see the positives in your life, but there is hope.
 What can you do to pull yourself out of this emotional hole?

-One action you can take is to reach out to friends and family and let them know what you need.
+One action you can take is to reach out to loved ones (whether parents, other family members, or close friends) and let them know what you need.
 It's not easy to do this at times, especially when you're feeling unhappy, but your loved ones care about you and want to see you well.
 Talk to someone close to you and let them know you need help.
 In addition to reaching out to your support network, you can seek the guidance of a licensed mental health professional.
-Therapy can make a huge difference when you're finding it difficult to enjoy life.
+Professional advice can make a huge difference when you're finding it difficult to enjoy life.

 Sometimes, living feels tedious and difficult.
 There's a common misconception that giving up on life means a person wants to die.
 That's not necessarily true.
 People who feel this way often need help, direction, healing, something to live for in life, or other changes and interventions that suit their unique circumstances and needs.
 Acknowledging your thoughts can be an avenue to better understand what’s going on inside.
 You may have thoughts like: